Pyongyang Family Travel Guide

 Packing Essentials

-• Compact umbrella stroller for long monument walks
+• Compact umbrella stroller for smooth sidewalks and long museum walks

 Budget Tips